Here at Austin Air we’re keeping it simple!

 We often refer to an air purifiers ‘efficiency’ when talking about its ability to filter particles from the air.
 There are a number of factors that determine how efficient an air purifier is, these include the size of the particles being filtered, the type and amount of filtration used and how fast air passes through the filter.

-HEPA ratings can be confusing
+Certified HEPA Material ratings can be confusing

 The importance of air exchange rates